What is the best area to stay in Seoul for tourists? When you look at the map you can easily get overwhelmed because of the city’s size.

 Luxury hotels in Myengdong

 The five-star hotel is conveniently located behind the renowned Lotte Department Store.
-Its opulent rooms come with breathtaking views of the city skyline and provide easy access to some of Seoul’s finest eateries.
+Its opulent rooms offer breathtaking views of the city skyline and easy access to some of Seoul’s finest eateries.

 Beyond its plush accommodations, the hotel also boasts an indoor swimming pool and spa center where guests can lounge, relax, and rejuvenate after a long day of sightseeing.

-If you don’t feel like going out to eat, the hotel has no less than 6 restaurant options and a deli for your morning pastry.
+If you don’t feel like going out to eat, the hotel has six restaurant options and a deli for your morning pastry.

 Lotte Hotel Seoul Executive Tower

-It features beautifully designed and spacious rooms with amazing views, as well as world-class restaurants and bars that offer an unforgettable dining experience.
+It features beautifully designed and spacious rooms with amazing views and world-class restaurants and bars that offer an unforgettable dining experience.

-Guests can enjoy access to a fitness center, spa treatments, shopping centers, and even golf courses nearby.
+Guests can enjoy access to a fitness center, spa treatments, shopping centers, and golf courses nearby.

 With its convenient location and excellent amenities, this is one of the best places to stay when visiting South Korea’s bustling capital city!